-At first, there’s no reason to get into what you think, the emotions involved, or who you think was at fault.
-Your lawyer wants a simple play-by-play of what happened and to whom it happened.
+At first, your lawyer wants a simple play-by-play of what happened and who was there.
 That’s it.
-You’ll get to give your opinion later on, but it’s important to have a clear and concise account of exactly what happened.
+You’ll get to give your opinion later, but it’s important to have a clear and concise account of the events.

-4. Who, specifically, was involved and how does one get a hold of them?
+4. Who, specifically, was involved and how can we contact them?

-3. What exactly were you doing when this happened?
+3. What were you doing when this happened?

-This isn’t what it sounds like.
-Your attorney will need to know where you were going and where you were coming from, in order to place the accident in a specific frame of time.
-It also will give insight to some of the other factors going on.
-If you were walking to get lunch as opposed to walking to get dinner, this might affect your case.
-Driving to school or driving to work is another factor that can affect things.
-Not only that, but what were you doing at the time of the accident?
+Your attorney will need to know where you were going and where you were coming from, to place the accident in a specific timeframe and provide insight to other factors.
+Whether you were driving to school or driving to work might affect your case differently.
+What exactly were you doing at the time of the accident?
 What was going on around you?

 2. What damages, specifically, have you suffered?

-Not only will you need to be able to say with some degree of accuracy what your physical injuries are, but also your “quality of life” damages.
-What are you no longer able to do that you once were?
+You need to describe your physical injuries with some degree of accuracy, as well as your “quality of life” damages.
+What are you no longer able to do that affects your life?
 Can you no longer engage in hobbies or leisure activities?
-Have you missed work, and what are your lost wages?
-Do you have documentation of this?
-Bring these supporting documents with you, so your lawyer can make a note of it, and come up with a fair and accurate plan for proceeding with your case.
+Have you missed work, and if so, what is the value of your lost wages?
+Bring supporting documents with you, so your lawyer can create a fair and accurate plan for proceeding with your case.

 1. What is it you hope to accomplish with this case?

-While “I want justice” is a perfectly reasonable response to this, ask yourself what justice would look like to you.
-Are you looking to get your medical bills covered?
-Are you trying to compensate for the loss of your quality of life?
-Are you looking for repairs to property?
-If you have a clear idea of what you’d like the outcome of your case to be, the easier it is for your lawyer to find a way to get you there.
+Ask yourself what justice would look like to you.
+Do you just want your medical bills covered?
+Do you need resources to compensate for the loss of your quality of life?
+Do you need property repairs or loss of potential income?
+If you have a clear idea of your desired outcome of your case, the easier it is for your lawyer to obtain that for you.